 While the Women’s Army Corps was founded on May 15, 1942 (then the Women’s Army Auxiliary Corps) they did not recruit women living in Hawaii until October of 1944.
 This was because Hawaii was technically still a territory, and did not become a state until 1959.
 All women from Hawaii were recruited to the WACs from October-December of 1944, and trained together in one unit at Fort Oglethorpe, Georgia.
 Because Hawaii was already quite diverse, this made the Hawaii unit possibly the most diverse training unit in the WAC, with women of Japanese, German, Portuguese, Chinese, Korean, Filipino, Irish, and English descent.
 Both Corporal Bernalda N. Paragoso and Corporal Edwina Cluney trained in this unit as privates.

 Corporal Cluney was featured a few times in the local newspaper during enlistment, including a picture of her with her father, who was a Detective Lieutenant of the local Police force.
 This image shows her with her father and the police Chief, on her day of enlistment.
-Edwina’s father was from New England, and her mother was Native Hawaiian.
+Edwina had Caucasian and Native Hawaiian ancestry on both sides of her family tree.

 Corporal Paragoso was Filipino, and the first Filipino woman from Hawaii to join the WACs.
 During training, Paragoso was pronounced the WAC with the best posture.
 She was also known for her love of dancing, and spending all her free time with friends dancing the jitterbug at local USO clubs.